Let me begin with brutal honesty — I didn’t immediately fall in love.

 But this trip had absolutely ZERO breaks.
 Onward…

 We immediately progressed into the city of Quito for some site seeing — facilitated in great part by some family members.
-Sure, you can take the bus — but I work in NYC and I don’t take the bus there either.
-I’m not doing it here either.
+Sure, you can take the bus — but I work in NYC and I don’t even take the bus there.
+I’m not doing it in Ecuador either.
 The front desk at the hotels are always willing and able to get you a cab — which I recommend if you don’t have an extensive network of family members all willing to work together to help your trip succeed.

 Views from the Teleferico: